-As of June 24th, tent camping is available again at Fort Camping in Brae Island Regional Park in Fort Langley with physical distancing plans in place.
-Located on the Fraser River with 156 large campsites for tents & RVs, 5 family tent cabins and an on-site store, Fort Camping lets you breathe that good country air, while being close enough to the city to enjoy everything it has to offer.
-They usually offer children’s programs with camp leaders, but those seem to be on hold for this summer.
+Located on the Fraser River in Brae Island Regional Park in Fort Langley with 156 large campsites for tents & RVs, 5 family tent cabins and an on-site store, Fort Camping lets you breathe that good country air, while being close enough to the city to enjoy everything it has to offer.
+They usually offer children's programs with camp leaders, but those seem to be on hold for this summer.
 RESERVE YOUR SPOT ONLINE.

 Vedder River campground has re-opened for this summer with camping options for tents, trailers, and RVs.
 Located in the heart of the Fraser Valley on the banks of the Fraser River, this campground is a great kid-friendly vacation spot just a 10-minute drive from Cultus Lake, and nearby hiking, rafting, kayaking, mountain and more.
 Picnic tables & washrooms are available this summer, but every other site is closed in order to maintain distancing, and the playground, showers & laundry facilities are closed for now.
 RESERVE YOUR SPOT ONLINE.

 Just a short drive from Vancouver, Cultus Lake is a sparkling gem in the crown of the Fraser Valley.
 With beautiful beaches and a large and clean freshwater lake surrounded by spectacular mountain views, it is a very special place.
-Families will be happy to note that Sunnyside Campground, which is owned and managed by Cultus Lake Park, still has some availability for camping this July & August, with more options on weekdays.
+Families will love Sunnyside Campground, which is owned and managed by Cultus Lake Park!
 RESERVE YOUR SPOT ONLINE.

 Just a 30-minute ferry ride from Horseshoe Bay to Langdale, then a 1-hour drive up the beautiful Sunshine Coast, is Katherine Lake Campground located right near Pender Harbour.
-This picturesque lake offers picnic facilities, a sandy swimming beach, small playground, fishing, boating, 19 RV spots and 10 campsites, washroom facilities with showers and an on-site caretaker.
-This year’s camping season runs from June 19th until early September.
+This picturesque lake offers picnic facilities, a sandy swimming beach, a small playground, fishing, boating, 19 RV spots and 10 campsites, washroom facilities with showers, and an on-site caretaker.
+Ccamping season runs from May until mid-September.
 Reservations must be made over the phone.
 RESERVE YOUR SPOT.